Possibility of ferro-octupolar order in Ba$_2$CaOsO$_6$ assessed by X-ray magnetic dichroism measurements: Introduction

 \section{Introduction}

 Correlated electronic states in strongly spin-orbit coupled systems have attracted strong interest in recent years~\cite{Khomskii2021,KHOMSKII-enc}.
 Particular attention has been attracted by the $J_{\rm eff} =$1/2 Mott insulators Ir$^{4+}$ ($5d^5$) oxides~\cite{bjkim-sjoh,bjkim-arima} and their doped compounds~\cite{ykkim-bjkim} as well as the Kitaev quantum-spin-liquid candidates Ru$^{3+}$ ($4d^5$) honeycomb compounds~\cite{suzuki-keimer}.
 Recently, it was theoretically predicted that a magnetic octupolar order can occur in localized $5d^2$ electrons is a cubic crystal field~\cite{chen-balents,svodova,paramekanti,khaliullin}.
 In general, a $d^2$ ion coordinated by ligand atoms in the cubic ($O_h$-symmetry) environment is expected to undergo a Jahn-Teller distortion, but many cubic crystals with $5d^2$ ions remain undistorted owing to the strong spin-orbit coupling (SOC) of the $5d$ electrons~\cite{streltsov}.
 This drew the attention of many researchers to $B$-site-ordered double-perovskite oxides containing $5d^2$ ions (Os$^{6+}$, Re$^{5+}$) such as Ba$_2B$OsO$_6$ and Ba$_2B'$ReO$_6$, where \textit{B} is an alkali earth and \textit{B$'$} is a rare earth.
+Figure \ref{crysstruct} shows the crystal structure of the $B$-site-ordered double-perovskite oxides Ba$_2$CaOsO$_6$; the OsO$_6$ octahedra exhibit $O_h$ symmetry and are isolated from one another, which enables study the intrinsic electronic structures of $5d^2$ systems.

 The magnetic susceptibility of Ba$_2$CaOsO$_6$ containing Os$^{6+}$ ions exhibits a cusp-like anomaly at $T^\ast \sim$ 50 K, but neutron diffraction has shown no magnetic Bragg peaks below $T^\ast$ while muon-spin rotation ($\mu$-SR) has revealed a small local magnetic moment of $\sim$ 0.2 $\mu_{\rm B}$ ~\cite{thompson} and a staggered magnetic moment of $\sim$ 0.05 $\mu_{\rm B}$ per Os ion~\cite{cong}.
 According to X-ray diffraction, the crystal remains cubic down to the lowest temperatures, precluding an electric quadrupolar order that should lead to a Jahn-Teller distortion~\cite{hirai}.
 Therefore, the origin of the `hidden order' below $T^\ast$ is consistent with an ordering of the magnetic octuploes.
 Theoretically, exchange coupling between neighboring Os ions favors ferro-octupolar order in the fcc sublattice of the double perovskite ~\cite{paramekanti}.